13 min read

 Layer 1: Owned Channel Depth

 LinkedIn is the foundation.
-With 1.2 billion members globally and 65 million decision-makers on the platform, it is where professional authority is established and maintained between external placements (LinkedIn, 2026).
-The owned channel creates a base of direct relationship with the audience—followers who have opted in to the executive's perspective and represent the most likely pool of advocates, buyers, and referral sources.
+With roughly 1.3 billion members globally (around 310 million monthly active), it is where professional authority is established and maintained between external placements.
+The owned channel creates a base of direct relationship with the audienceβ€”followers who have opted in to the executive's perspective and represent the most likely pool of advocates, buyers, and referral sources.

 Owned channel depth is measured not by follower count but by engagement quality.
 An executive whose posts generate substantive comments from industry peers and target buyers has a deeper moat than one with ten times the followers but purely superficial engagement.